 6. Color scheme

 For post text most people use black on white, or a lightly shaded background.
-Don’t use white on black as I sometimes see – it’s too hard on the eyes!
+Don’t use white on black as I sometimes see on older blogs – it’s too hard on the eyes!

 7. Get a Unique Logo